by Michael R. Allen

 First, there is Washington Tabernacle Missionary Baptist Church at the southwest corner of Washington and Compton avenues, which is one of the city’s designated City Landmarks.
 King spoke at the church on May 28, 1963 to a large crowd; this was one of 350 speeches he made that year around the nation.
 This event took place on King’s tour leading up to the celebrated March on Washington for Jobs and Freedom, during which King delivered his “I Have a Dream” speech on August 28, 1963.
 Washington Tabernacle, which is still going strong, purchased the massive limestone Gothic Revival church in 1926.
 The Washington and Compton Avenue Presbyterian Church built the building between 1876 and 1879 from plans by Charles K. Ramsey.

 Then, there are the several locations to which St. Louis’ Jewish community invited Dr. King to speak.
-Not long after King’s famous speech in Washington, he returned to St. Louis to speak at Temple Israel on September 20, 1963.
+Not long after King’s famous speech in Washington, he returned to St. Louis to speak at Temple Israel, 10675 Ladue Road, on September 20, 1963.
 Speaking to over 3,000 people on the Shabbat between Yom Kippur and Rosh Hashanah, Dr. King spoke about the type of selfless love known in Christian theology as agape.
 King’s appearance came early in the life of the modernist synagogue, which had been completed in the previous year.
 Hellmuth Obata & Kassabaum designed the building, whose horizontal buff-brick box presents a sober base for an exotic tower sculpture by Robert Cronbach.
 Inside, the main sanctuary and auditorium are hexagonal with recessing walls that can draw the spaces together.
 The spaces had to be connected to accommodate the crowd gathered for Martin Luther King.